Frequently asked questions

 However, improvements to the station will be considered as part of ongoing upgrades across the network over the coming decade.

-Will this cause major disruption to trams on Swanston Street?
+Will Metro Tunnel cause major disruption to trams on Swanston Street?

 Under our proposed construction solution the two CBD stations will be excavated under the roadway.